NVIDIA/nvbmc-docs/designs/pldm-stack.md

 #### State Sensors
 'pldmd' should expose the found PLDM state sensors to D-Bus object path.
-The object path consists of the name from Sensor Aux Name PDR and TID# with the format, "/xyz/openbmc_project/State/<$SensorAuxName_SensorID#_TID#>" when Aux Name PDR contains single Aux name.
+The object path consists of the name from Sensor Aux Name PDR and TID# with the format, "/xyz/openbmc_project/state/<$SensorAuxName_SensorID#_TID#>/Id_<StateSetIndex#>" StateSetIndex# will be 0 based and will be incremented for each state-set id found under the same composite state sensor.
-If the Sensor Aux Name is absent, OR contains more than one Aux name (composite sensor with sensor count more than 1) then using the format, "/xyz/openbmc_project/State/PLDM_Device_<SensorID#_TID#>" instead.
+If the Sensor Aux Name is absent, OR contains more than one Aux name (composite sensor with sensor count more than 1), then using the format, "/xyz/openbmc_project/state/PLDM_Sensor_<SensorID#_TID#>/Id_<StateSetIndex#>" instead.

-The dbus interface expossed by the sensor will be dependent upon the state set ids present in the state sensor PDR.
-For each of the state id present a relavant dbus interface will be implmemented.
+The dbus interface exposed by the sensor will be dependent upon the state set ids present in the state sensor PDR.
+For each of the state id present a relevant dbus interface will be implemented.
 Below example provides the mapping between state set id [DSP0249 1.0.0](https://www.dmtf.org/sites/default/files/standards/documents/DSP0249_1.0.0.pdf) and the chosen dbus interface.
 | State Set ID               | Interface                                                  |
 | ---------------------------|:----------------------------------------------------------:|
 | Performance (14)           |  xyz.openbmc_project.State.ProcessorPerformance            |
 | Power Supply State (256)   |  xyz.openbmc_project.State.Decorator.PowerSystemInputs     |

-'pldmd' will also create the association between the state sensor object and the related 'chassis' entity found via the entity assocition PDR.
+'pldmd' will also create the association between the state sensor object and the related 'chassis/system' entity found via the entity association PDR.

+Example:
 ```
 {"chassis", "all_states", inventory_path}
 ```